Xorux Virtual Appliance

 ./xormon.sh start

-Create XorMon NG startup script (as root)
+Create XorMon startup script (as root)

 su -